 You can also edit the config file using the notepad

 Here we are changing the Database name from SQL Tutorial to Adventure Works DW 2014

-While running the package, it failed because Adventure Works DW 2014 doesn’t have Duplicate Employee table.
+While running the package, it failed because Adventure Works DW 2014 doesn’t have a Duplicate Employee table.

 Let me change it to SQL Tutorial.
-Next, run the SSIS Package Configuration using XML Configuration File package
+Next, run the SSIS Package Configuration using the XML File package